-End of term is kind of a double edge sword.
+End of the term is kind of a double-edged sword.
 On the one side, there is a lot of assessment work to complete, which can feel daunting, even unrelenting.
-On the other side, its in sitting with each person’s final projects that I get a clearer glimpse into who they are, where they are, what is coming alive for them, how their imagination for God’s shalom is emboldening their practice of presence, and how I might be able to better support them in as they continue along their learning venture.
-So often engaging this end of term work feels like I’m standing on holy ground.
-It’s such a privilege listen alongside another!
+On the other side, it’s in sitting with each person’s final projects that I get a clearer glimpse into who they are, where they are, what is coming alive for them, how their imagination for God’s shalom is emboldening their practice of presence, and how I might be able to better support them in as they continue along their learning venture.
+So often engaging this end-of-term work feels like I’m standing on holy ground.
+It’s such a privilege to listen alongside another!

 I’m not the same person either.
 My relationships have evolved, my interests are focused, and I think I might even know myself a little better.